Designing Competitive Organizations

 Course Number 1373

 Professor Robert Simons

 This course will be valuable for students who plan to manage (or advise) a business that operates in dynamic markets.
 Case studies include companies in health care, technology, financial services, consumer products, retail, publishing, education, and space exploration.

 The course focuses on answering one question: How can I design an organization that will attract customers, grow market share, and beat competitors?
 This course will not teach you how to formulate strategy.
 Instead, taking strategy as given, you will learn how to translate theories on organization design and performance management into practical tools and techniques that are essential for executing strategy successfully in any organization.

 During the first part of the course, you will learn how to use the levers of organization design to:

-- Build commitment to help others succeed
+(4) Build shared commitment to help everyone across the business succeed

 Throughout the course, you will have the opportunity to practice what you are learning through exercises such as writing a letter to shareholders and completing performance evaluations.
-In addition, on three separate occasions you will be asked to submit "one-pagers" applying course concepts to an organization of your choice (typically an organization you know or one you may want to create in the future).
-These summaries will form the building blocks for a short, seven-page final paper.
+In addition, on three occasions you will be asked to submit "one-pagers" applying course concepts to an organization of your choice (typically an organization you know or one you may want to create in the future).
+These summaries will form the building blocks for a seven-page final paper.

 By the end of the course, you will know how to design and lead an organization capable of bringing out the best in people and winning in any competitive market.